gbevan/partout/README.md

 The goal is to develop a pure Javascript/Node.js DevOps Data and Event Driven Policy Based Configuration Management tool for the Internet of Everything.

-"Partout" is french for "Everywhere"
+"Partout" /paʀtu/ - is french for "Everywhere"

-\* THIS PROJECT IS UNDER INITIAL DEVELOPMENT AND IS NOT READY FOR **ANY** FORM OF PRODUCTION USE \*
+\* THIS PROJECT IS UNDER INITIAL DEVELOPMENT AND IS NOT READY FOR **ANY** FORM OF PRODUCTION USE YET \*

 Licensed under the GNU General Public License Version 3 (GPLv3 - see [COPYING](./COPYING)).